wp-plugins/own-post-media-for-authors/readme.txt

 Own post & media show for Another role without Administrator & Editor.

 == Description ==
-This plugin allows to restrict user with Author and Contributor roles to view their own Posts and Media.
+* This plugin allows to restrict user with Author and Contributor roles to view their own Posts and Media.

+* Very light weight- only 2 kb

+* Installation very easy, just install & enjoy.

-www.projoktibangla.net
+Created By: www.projoktibangla.net

 == Installation ==